Bachelor of Divinity

-In Western universities, a Bachelor of Divinity or Baccalaureate in Divinity (BD, DB, or BDiv; Baccalaureus Divinitatis) is an academic degree awarded for a course taken in the study of divinity or related disciplines, such as theology or, rarely, religious studies.
+In Western universities, a Bachelor of Divinity or Baccalaureate in Divinity (BD, DB, or BDiv; Baccalaureus Divinitatis) is an academic degree awarded in divinity or related disciplines, such as theology or religious studies.
+It may be a postgraduate degree, as at the University of Cambridge and Trinity College Dublin, or an undergraduate degree, as in the Scottish universities and at St Patrick's Pontifical University, Maynooth.
+It was previously offered in the US, where it has been largely replaced by the Master of Divinity.

-At the University of Cambridge, the Bachelor of Divinity degree is considered senior to the university's PhD degree.